 There is no “minimum” score required.
 The GRE is only one component of the application, and other factors, in particular undergraduate performance and research experience, weigh heavily in the decision.
-Competitive applicants will have a total GRE score (from the general test) of 310 (1200 on the old exam) or higher (verbal and quantitative combined.)
-Non-US applicants, total GRE scores (from the general test) 310 (1200 on the old exam) (verbal and quantitative combined) are usually not competitive; applicants with these scores are encouraged to retake the GRE before applying.
+Competitive PhD applicants will have a total GRE score (from the general test) of 310 or higher (verbal and quantitative combined.)
+Non-US applicants, total GRE scores (from the general test) 310 (verbal and quantitative combined) are usually not competitive; applicants with these scores are encouraged to retake the GRE before applying.

 Yes, we will consider GRE scores from retaken tests.

-TOEFL minimum requirements set by the University of Cincinnati are: 600 (paper-based test), 250 (computer-based test) or 100 (internet-based test).
+TOEFL minimum requirements set by the University of Cincinnati are: 600 (paper-based test), 250 (computer-based test) or 100 (internet-based test); 8 on the IELTS.

-The PhD application deadline is Mid-January.
+The PhD application deadline is November 25th.
 Since the number of openings is limited, early application is strongly encouraged.